 The table below presents the carrying value, fair value and fair value hierarchy category of certain financial instruments that are not measured at fair value in the consolidated statement of financial condition.
-The table below excludes certain financial instruments such as equity method investments and all non-financial assets and liabilities such as goodwill and intangible assets.
+The table below excludes certain financial instruments and all non-financial assets and liabilities such as goodwill and intangible assets.